 Do you HIIT, like or dislike.
 Let me know in the comments section!

-Exercise physiologist aka: fitness Geek, 1/2 marathon & sprint tri finisher. music and veggie fanatic
+Exercise physiologist aka: fitness Geek, loves running and being adventures. marathon & sprint tri finisher. music and veggie fanatic

 Nancy Flock is a wellness enthusiast that's crazy about running, veggies, animals and living life to the fullest.